Warring French right looks to Sarkozy as a saviour

-PARIS Former French President Nicolas Sarkozy met on Monday one of the two men locked in a vicious dispute over succeeding him as conservative party leader, after one of the party's founders begged him to step in to save it from implosion.

-Sarkozy, who had until now steered clear of an ugly week-long dispute over who won a November 18 party leadership vote, held a midday meeting with Francois Fillon, who is mounting a legal challenge to rival Jean-Francois Cope's razor-thin victory.
+PARIS, Nov 26 A co-founder of France's opposition conservative party begged former President Nicolas Sarkozy on Monday to step in and save it from implosion after talks failed to settle a vicious dispute over who won last weekend's leadership contest.

-The lunch meeting came hours after Alain Juppe, a centre-right veteran and former prime minister, abandoned his bid to mediate a solution following fruitless talks with the warring UMP rivals and said Sarkozy could be the party's last hope.
+Alain Juppe, a former prime minister and veteran of the centre-right, abandoned his bid to mediate in the week-long crisis after a fruitless meeting on Sunday with warring UMP rivals Jean-Francois Cope and Francois Fillon.

-The dispute, described by conservative daily Le Figaro as "live suicide", threatens to tear apart a party whose mission when founded a decade ago was to tie together the centrist and harder right factions that Fillon and Cope stand for.
+Fillon is mounting a legal challenge to Cope's razor-thin victory and the row threatens to tear apart a party whose mission when it was founded a decade ago was to tie together the centrist and harder right factions the two rivals stand for.

+Sarkozy - widely seen as considering a comeback for the 2017 presidential election despite vowing to quit politics when he lost power in May - was to meet Fillon, his former prime minister, for lunch on Monday to discuss the crisis.

 "It seems clear that (Sarkozy) is the only person today with enough authority to propose a solution where I cannot see one," Juppe told RTL radio.
 "It's in his hands."

-Fillon, who was prime minister under Sarkozy but has a more centrist stance, made no comment as he arrived for their talks.

-Cope, a disciple of Sarkozy with hardline views on issues like immigration, told BFM television that Fillon's decision to take legal action was the wrong way to end the quarrel.
+Former interior minister Claude Gueant, stressing that a court battle would be the worst possible route for the party, said Sarkozy could make a statement later in the day.

-The botched contest to find a successor to Sarkozy, which descended into chaos as both camps accused each other of ballot-stuffing, has made a laughing stock of a party that held the presidency for a decade until the Socialists' May election win.

-It is turning into a boon for President Francois Hollande as he grapples with a flatlining economy and slumping ratings.
+The botched contest to find a successor to Sarkozy has made a laughing stock of a party that held the presidency for 10 years until Francois Hollande's May election win.
+It is also a boon for the Socialist president as he grapples with a flatlining economy and slumping approval ratings.

 The debacle has exposed a deep split over the party's gradual shift to the right on issues such as immigration and religion that could now reshape the political landscape.